harvic3/nodetskeleton/README.md

   // ...
 }
 ```
-Is important to note that the name of the CONTEXT is concatenated with the name of the `ApplicationError class` in order to better identification of the controlled errors.
+Is important to note that the name of the execution `CONTEXT` is concatenated with the name of the `ApplicationError class` in order to better identification of the controlled errors.
 It's very useful for observability tools in order to filter out real errors from those we are controlling.

 The straightforward way to use it is as follows: